doocs/leetcode/solution/1400-1499/1407.Top Travellers/README_EN.md

 | Alice    | 120                |
 | Donald   | 0                  |
 +----------+--------------------+
+<strong>Explanation:</strong>
-Elvis and Lee travelled 450 miles, Elvis is the top traveller as his name is alphabetically smaller than Lee.
+Elvis and Lee traveled 450 miles, Elvis is the top traveler as his name is alphabetically smaller than Lee.
-Bob, Jonathan, Alex and Alice have only one ride and we just order them by the total distances of the ride.
+Bob, Jonathan, Alex, and Alice have only one ride and we just order them by the total distances of the ride.
-Donald didn&#39;t have any rides, the distance travelled by him is 0.
+Donald did not have any rides, the distance traveled by him is 0.
 </pre>

 ## Solutions